 Similarly, the challenge when seeking to impart social and civic competences, a sense of initiative and of entrepreneurship and cultural awareness is to go beyond the knowledge component.
-Students need more opportunities to take initiatives and learn in schools which are open to the worlds of work, voluntary action, sport and culture, including through outreach activities with employers, youth groups, cultural actors, and civil society.
+Students need more opportunities to take initiatives and learn in schools which are open to the worlds of work, voluntary action, sport and culture.
+These competences are essential in order to develop capacities for innovation and to offer routes for the integration of students with migrant and/or disadvantaged backgrounds.
+Opening schools to outreach activities with employers, youth groups, cultural actors, and civil society is important in this context.

 There is an increasing number of examples of promoting entrepreneurship through partnerships with enterprises or the development of student-run mini-businesses.
-Exchanges show that they need to be complemented by action to foster initiative-taking, creativity and innovation in schools.
+Exchanges show that they need to be complemented by action to foster initiativetaking, creativity and innovation in schools.